BAK2K3/CIRPG/README.md

 #### Character Creation

--   Allow a user to create a character if one does not already exist in their profile.
+-   Allow users to create a character if one does not already exist in their profile.
--   Allow users to have a transparent view of the difference between available classes.
+-   Allow users to have a transparent view of the difference between available characters.
 -   Allow free users to create a character from the free characters available.
 -   Allow premium users to create a character from all available characters.
 -   Ensure that when a user creates a character, a random weapon of appropriate